Breaking down key differences between investing in single-family vs. multifamily homes

 Choosing the perfect real estate investment strategy to fit your individual needs and goals can be a challenge.
 There is simply no right or wrong answer.
 Considering the fact that single-family homes and multifamily properties each present a unique set of advantages, benefits, and drawbacks, it is easy to see why real estate investors can sometimes argue so passionately on behalf of their favorite.

 This discussion only scratches the surface of the subject that is real estate investing.
-Connecting with a commercial specialist who will sit down with you, assess your needs, and help you identify the strategy that is best for you is a great place to start.
+Connecting with a commercial specialist who will sit down with you, assess your needs, discuss today’s market, and help you identify the strategy that is best for you is a great place to start.

 Find a local market expert from Berkshire Hathaway HomeServices California Properties today.